-The Oct.
-26-27 weekend, in particular, will be full of things to see and do, including the following:
+The Oct, 25-26 weekend, in particular, will include many things to see and do, including the following:

-On Monday, Tuesday and Wednesday nights before Halloween, there will be performances and readings of classic horror stories at local restaurants followed by showings of classic horror movies at the Opera House.
+During the weeknights of Oct.
+27-30, there will be performances and readings of classic horror stories at local restaurants and stores and showings of classic horror movies at the Opera House.

 On Halloween night, in addition to trick-or-treating, there will also be a special, family-oriented “Spooktacular” Halloween Concert, sponsored by the Shepherd University Music Department, at 7 p.m.

 Watch the Shepherdstown Visitors Center website at www.shepherdstown.info for a full schedule of activities.
 For more information, contact the Center’s Director, Jan Hafer, at 304-876-2786 or firstname.lastname@example.org.